-Your Discover it Secured Credit Card approval odds are pretty good, even with bad credit.
-The Discover it Secured Credit Card was designed for building or rebuilding credit, which means you can get it despite being a newcomer or having a bad (300) score.
-As long as you have at least $200 to put down for the mandatory security deposit, which serves as your credit line, your odds are very good.
+Your Discover it Secured Credit Card approval odds are good, even with bad credit.
+The Discover it Secured Credit Card was designed for building or rebuilding credit, which means you can get it despite being a newcomer or having a bad score.
+As long as you have at least $200 to put down for the mandatory security deposit, which serves as your credit line, your odds are good.
 But nothing is guaranteed.
-In particular, Discover names three reasons why you might not be approved: not enough income, too much debt, or a pending bankruptcy.
-You can look into whether those exclusions apply to you by checking both your latest credit report and your personalized credit analysis, which you can get by signing up for a free WalletHub account.
+You can estimate your approval odds by checking both your latest credit report and your personalized credit analysis, which you can get by signing up for a free WalletHub account.

 In general, secured cards have the highest approval rates of any credit cards because there’s little to no risk to the issuer.
 They can just keep your security deposit if you don’t pay your balance, after all.
 If you do get denied, Discover will tell you exactly why in their response.
 But you don’t necessarily have to give up there.
 You’re allowed to call Discover and ask them to reconsider your application.